C2FO/comb/docs-md/promise.md

 ### Resolving Promises

 When working with a promise you must resolve the promise in order for callbacks/errbacks to be invoked.
-Resolution can happen before for after callbacks/errbacks have been registered.
+Resolution can happen before or after callbacks/errbacks have been registered.
 The methods to resolve a promise are `callback`, `errback`, and `resolve`.

 ### callback  and errback